Nothing lights up faces and hearts faster than being in the great outdoors, free to meander and wander and, of course, eat!

 Food just tastes that much better eaten al fresco.
 It's why the Italians have a special name for it.

-Here, just for you, is a special compilation of tips and treats, leaving you no excuse not to get your picnic party on.
+Here is a great compilation of tips and treats, leaving you no excuse not to get your picnic party on!

 Try 3 of my simple picnic treats to start you off: